 Integrate with Harbor Container Registry

-Feature availability This feature is available with Enterprise plans.
-See pricing plans for more details.
+Feature availability This feature is available only with Enterprise plans.
+For more information, see pricing plans.

 Snyk integrates with Harbor Container Registry to enable you to import your container images and monitor them for vulnerabilities.